About The Brain Charity

 The Brain Charity opened in Liverpool in 1993 out of the recognition there was no support for patients with neurological conditions in the community once they left The Walton Centre, a specialist neurological hospital serving the North West of England.

-We have since grown to a team of more than 30 members of staff and more than 80 volunteers.
+We have since grown to a team of 52 members of staff and 53 active volunteers.
 We are proud to be able to say more than half of our staff team and at least 60 per cent of our volunteers have lived experience of neurological conditions.

 The need for our services has dramatically increased since the COVID-19 pandemic began.
 This is due to the mental health impact of the lockdowns, increased unemployment and more people being diagnosed with neurological conditions like long COVID.